osteele/blog.osteele.com/_posts/2007-07-21-functional-javascript.md

 really better than the following?

     function onclick(element, handler) {
-      Event.observe(elenent, 'click', handler);
+      Event.observe(element, 'click', handler);
     }

 It's a matter of taste, with some performance considerations as well.

 The function-level version is less efficient.
 To the inexperienced eye, it's also harder to read.

 On the other hand, the functional version doesn't include as much plumbing, with its attendent opportunity for error.
 The second definition of `onclick`, considered as a general replacement for `Event.observer(..., 'click', ...)`, has two such errors.
 One shows up as soon as you use it; the second is considerably more subtle.

 Whether functional programming is appropriate, for reasons of efficiency or readability, in any particular instance, it's nice to have it, at least for prototyping, in your arsenal.

 ### Performance Notes

 In most languages, including JavaScript, invoking a function is one of the slowest things you can do.
 The implementations of languages designed for functional programming use a variety of techniques to optimize function calls.
 JavaScript is not one of those languages.

-*Functional* attempts to reduce the cost of higher-order-programming where doing so doesn't add to the code complexity or readability too much.
+_Functional_ attempts to reduce the cost of higher-order-programming where doing so doesn't add to the code complexity or readability too much.
 Each higher-order function and method is a small number of lines, and each function-returning method attempts to do as much work as possible outside the function that it returns, to optimize the case where the returned function is called more than once (as an argument to a higher-order function such as `map`, for example).

-Still, using *Functional* is expensive.
+Still, using _Functional_ is expensive.
 Invoking a constructed function results in at least twice as many invocations as invoking the underlying function.
 This isn't any different from using `bind` in the Prototype library, say, but, the more of your program you write in a functional style --- and therefore the more method calls you introduce --- the slower it will be.
 As with any library, be aware that you may have to hand-compile performance-critical sections of your code into an approximation of you would have written without the library anyway.
 If you think you already know what needs to be optimized (or that your whole program does), or you aren't comfortable with measuring performance periodically in order to intelligently trade execution time against implementation time, you may want to eschew libraries, especially higher-order ones.

 ### Compatibility

 Functional is known to work in Firefox 2.0, Safari 3.0, and MSIE 6.0.
 I didn't intentionally use any non-standard ECMAScript constructs, but meta-programming such as this tends to turn up corners in the browser implementations.

 I've used this with Prototype and jQuery.
 If you call `Functional.install`, it will replace Prototype's `bind`, but with a compatible version. `Functional.install` defines a number of other top-level functions (all documented), but to my knowledge these all have unusual names (e.g. `curry`), or standard semantics (e.g. `map`), so you're unlikely to run into any problems unless you try to use this with _another_ library of higher-order functions.
 In which case, don't call `Functional.install`.

 Update: The current version also defines `equal` as a functional, for doing things like this: `select(equal(pluck('x'), K(1)), [{x:1,y:2}, {x:3,y:4}])`.
 This is more likely to conflict with a method from your code or another library, so beware!

 Defining `String.prototype.apply` and `...call` seems potentially skanky, although the ECMAScript standard permits it and i haven't run into any trouble.
-These methods could be removed without breaking anything except a few of the example; internally, the *Functional* functions use `Function.toFunction` instead.
+These methods could be removed without breaking anything except a few of the example; internally, the _Functional_ functions use `Function.toFunction` instead.

 The implementation of string lambdas uses regular expressions and `eval`.
 The rest of the code doesn't.
 The intent of this separation is that the code might be portable to environments that don't include these features, such as Flash and OpenLaszlo.
 I haven't tested it against any of these environments, thoug, so I've kept the code in one file for now.

 ### Future Directions